Honor the Dream: 10 MLK Day Activities for Seattle Kids

 On the heels of returning to school from a long holiday vacation comes Martin Luther King, Jr. Day—yet another holiday and another day off work and school for many (let freedom ring!).
 Instead of hanging at home or spending the day plugged in, remember the iconic civil rights leader by reflecting and serving.
 Here are 10 ways to commemorate the life and legacy of Dr. King, guaranteed to inspire your kids—and you, too.

-1. Take the kids to the Seattle Children’s Museum to learn about the legacy of Dr. King and his “I Have a Dream” speech.
+1. Take the fam to the Northwest African American Museum to learn about the legacy of Dr. King and his “I Have a Dream” speech.

-7. In honor of Dr. King and his legacy of service, observe the day by giving back to the community.
+4. In honor of Dr. King and his legacy of service, observe the day by giving back to the community.
 That’s right!
-Put on your rain boots and raincoat and help collect litter along the Interurban Trail.
+Put on your rubber boots and raincoat and help collect litter along the Interurban Trail.
 Trash bags will be provided.

-12. Help spruce up Point Defiance Park alongside other volunteers and give back to the community through a day of service.
+9. Help spruce up Tacoma’s parks alongside other volunteers and give back to the community through a day of service.
 After, head over to Point Defiance Zoo & Aquarium to check out the many indoor exhibits.

 What do you and your family plan to do on MLK Day?
-Tell us about your plans in the comment section below.
+Tell us about your plans in the Comments below.